webplatform/docs-wpd/Flags/Merge_Candidate/index.md

 ==Work Items==
 If an article has this flag, anyone can start to work to merge the denoted articles.
 Once the content of all of the articles has been moved to a single article and location, you can delete the useless pages.

+If you add this flag, '''you do not need to wait for permission'''; this flag is mainly used as an "FYI" to others that someone is working on merging them.

 ==Editorial Block==
 If you check off this flag you should include a [[Template:Editorial/Merge_Candidate]] template in the body.